-At the time of application and again on the day of the oral examination, each candidate must sign the following terms of agreement.
-If a candidate refuses to sign the agreement they will not be allowed to sit for the Basic Oral Examination.
+At the time of application and again on the day of the Certifying Examination, each candidate must sign the following terms of agreement.
+If a candidate refuses to sign the agreement they will not be allowed to sit for the Basic Certifying Examination.

 - 1. I understand and irrevocably agree that, if I am certified as a Diplomate of the ABOG, the ABOG is authorized to provide my name and business address for publication in the following: Obstetrics & Gynecology, The American Journal of Obstetrics and Gynecology, The Directory of Medical Specialists, the American Board of Medical Specialties Directory of Certified Obstetricians and Gynecologists, and the Directory of American Medical Association.
 In addition, my name and business address will be forwarded to the American College of Obstetricians and Gynecologists and the American Congress of Obstetricians and Gynecologists. - 2.
 I agree that the ABOG is authorized to make my name and business address available on request to the public including, but not limited to, hospitals, insurers, agencies of government and lay persons. - 3.
-I understand and irrevocably agree that the results of my examination may be made available to my Program Director and/or the American College of Graduate Medical Education (ACGME). - 4.
+I understand and irrevocably agree that the results of my examination may be made available to my Program Director(s) and/or the American College of Graduate Medical Education (ACGME). - 4.
 I agree that de-identified results of my examination may be used for research purposes by ABOG. - 5.
-I understand that all ABOG test materials including, but not limited to the structured case histories and images utilized during the oral examination are copyrighted, and that it is illegal to disclose the content of the examination in whole or in part to any individual, organization or business.
+I understand that all ABOG test materials including, but not limited to the structured case histories and images utilized during the Certifying Examination are copyrighted, and that it is illegal to disclose the content of the examination in whole or in part to any individual, organization or business.
 Furthermore, I understand that if I provide the information to such entities I may be prosecuted under the US Copyright laws. - 6.
-I understand that if I divulge the content of the oral examination in whole or in part to any individual, organization or business my test result, if any, will be negated and I will not be allowed to re-apply for the examination for a minimum of three years.
+I understand that if I divulge the content of the Certifying Examination in whole or in part to any individual, organization or business my test result, if any, will be negated and I will not be allowed to re-apply for the examination for a minimum of three years.
 Furthermore, if I had been awarded Diplomate status, such status will also be withdrawn. - 7.
-I understand that I may not record any portion of the oral examination by any means in whole or in part, and a violation will be treated as outlined in numbers 5 and 6 above. - 8.
-I understand that I may not memorize or attempt to memorize any portion of the oral examination for the purpose of transmitting such material to any individual, organization or business. - 9.
-I attest that since the date of my application for the ABOG oral examination, I have had no change in my hospital privileges including, but not limited to limitation, restriction or suspension, that I have had no substance abuse offenses, and that there has been no reprimand, suspension, revocation, restriction or other condition placed on my license to practice medicine in any state or country.
+I understand that I may not record any portion of the Certifying Examination by any means in whole or in part, and a violation will be treated as outlined in numbers 5 and 6 above. - 8.
+I understand that I may not memorize or attempt to memorize any portion of the Certifying Examination for the purpose of transmitting such material to any individual, organization or business.

+9. I attest that since the date of my application for the ABOG Certifying Examination, I have had no limitation or suspension of hospital privileges substance abuse offenses, revocation or restriction placed on my license to practice medicine in any state or country.

-[At the time of the oral examination, the candidate will be required to sign a statement that there has been no change in their hospital privileges since the date of application.]
+[At the time of the Certifying Examination, the candidate will be required to sign a statement that there has been no change in their hospital privileges since the date of application.]